Prag8855/aab/content/guides/residence-permit.md

 - **Use the [Business Immigration Service](https://www.businesslocationcenter.de/en/our-services/bis-business-immigration-service)**{% include '_blocks/recommended.html' %}
     If you are a skilled worker, use BIS.
 It's faster, and it's free.[^47]
 - or **use the application form**
-    The Blue Card, the student visa and some other residence permits have their own application form.
+    The Blue Card, student visa, permanent residence and [some other residence permits](https://www.berlin.de/einwanderung/en/services/our-services/artikel.878424.en.php) have their own application form.
 Use that form to apply.
 - or **use the contact form**
-    If there is no application form for your residence permit, [use the contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send your documents.
+    If there is no application form for your residence permit, [use the contact form](/guides/immigration-office#use-the-contact-form) to send your documents.

 ### 3. Wait

 The *Ausländerbehörde* will process your application.
-It takes [a few weeks to a few months](/guides/auslanderbehorde-wait-times) to get a response, but they approve 99% of applications.[^41] If you wait more than 3 months, you can [sue the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde), but it might not help.
+It takes [weeks or months](/guides/auslanderbehorde-wait-times) to get a response, but they approve 99% of applications.[^41] If you wait more than 3 months, you can [sue the *Ausländerbehörde*](/guides/immigration-office#sue-the-auslanderbehorde), but it might not help.

 **[Ausländerbehörde wait times ➞](/guides/auslanderbehorde-wait-times)**

 They will email you and give you an appointment date.
 The appointment could be months in the future.
+If they can't reach you, they will post the information [here](https://www.berlin.de/einwanderung/service/oeffentliche-zustellungen/).

 If your current [[National Visa]] or residence permit expires while you wait, don't panic.
 It stays valid until the *[[Ausländerbehörde]]* makes a decision.
 You don't need to leave Germany.